Prag8855/aab/content/guides/start-a-business-in-germany.md

 If you publish texts or run a website, you should also join [VG Wort](https://www.feiyr.com/en/faq/264/,What-does-the-VG-Wort-do.html).
 You can earn a few thousand euros per year from your published texts.

 **[How VG Wort works ➞](https://www.youtube.com/watch?v=Wg2m9CAaONk)** (in German)

+### Save for retirement

+Employees automatically save for a retirement, but freelancers don't.
+You must plan for retirement and set money aside.
+Many freelancers neglect that.

+There is no easy way to do this, especially for immigrants.
+You might need a flexible pension, in case you want to cash out sooner, become an employee, or leave Germany.

+A financial advisor can help you choose a pension.
+Usually, they are paid by commission.
+In my experience, many of them are not honest.
+Seamus at [Horizon65](/out/horizon65) is the only financial advisor I trust.

 ### Do your taxes